MiSchroe/ioBroker.klf200/docs/en/ReadMe.md

 > The default password of the KLF-200 is written on the backside of the device, but you should have changed it, anyway!

+In case you forgot your password you can do a factory reset of your KLF-200:

+-   The password will be the reset to the WIFI password
+-   **All your products, scenes, groups and other settings are deleted from the KLF-200 and have to be connected again.
+If you don't have another remote control from which you can copy your products you have to reset your products, too.**

 ---

 ## Use the adapter